lkbentley/lkbentley/README.md

 ### Hi there 👋

-I'm a movement ecologist working in R to understand where and why migratory animals go where they go.
+I'm a movement ecologist working in R to understand where and why migratory animals travel over and across the ocean.
 :penguin: 🐊 🦈

 <!--